Patti Rocks: Production

 Patti Rocks was written as a sequel to the 1975 film Loose Ends, which was the directorial debut of husband-and-wife pair David Burton Morris and Victoria Wozniak.
 Loose Ends also starred Chris Mulkey and John Jenkins, both of whom would reprise their roles in Patti Rocks.
 The actors created approximately twenty hours of improvised dialogue, though Morris maintained to the press that the film was completely scripted.

-The film was shot in two weeks in March of 1987, in and around Minneapolis–Saint Paul, including such locations as the Rock Island Swing Bridge.
+The film was shot in two weeks in March 1987, in and around Minneapolis–Saint Paul, including such locations as the Rock Island Swing Bridge.